hashicorp/terraform-provider-aws/website/docs/d/caller_identity.html.markdown

 # Data Source: aws_caller_identity

-Use this data source to get the access to the effective Account ID, User ID, and ARN in which Terraform is authorized.
+Use this data source to access the effective Account ID, User ID, and ARN in which Terraform is authorized.

 ## Example Usage